 Alcoholism shakes can lead to secondary injuries from the loss of coordination and balance issues.
 These injuries can occur due to the individual’s general clumsiness, loss of coordination and balance, unsteady gait, and multiple similar injuries.
 There may even be a loss of peripheral nervous system functionality, leading to weakness, tingling, and even burning feelings in extremities.

 How to Get Help if Experiencing Alcoholism Shakes

 If you or someone you know may be experiencing alcoholism shakes, ignoring the problem and hoping it will go away can mean much more trouble down the road.
 The presence of alcoholism shakes already indicates that a very serious dependency has been built by the alcohol abuse, and it will likely require a medically supervised detox.

-If you or a loved one is suffering from alcoholism shakes, treatment is needed immediately before something fatal can happen.
-Reach out to a premier inpatient/intensive outpatient rehab today to get on the road to a healthier, more fulfilling life right now.
+If you or a loved one suffers from alcoholism shakes, treatment is needed immediately before something fatal can happen.
+Reach out to us today to get on the road to a healthier, more fulfilling life right now.

 Infinite Recovery has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations for our references.
 We avoid using tertiary references as our sources.
 You can learn more about how we source our references by reading our editorial guidelines and medical review policy.